monome/docs/grid/studies/python/index.md

     canvasFloor = height-2

     GridStudies.connectGrid(True, self)
-    if GridStudies.firstConnection:
+    if self.firstConnection:
+        # if this is the first connection, create a blank slate:
         self.step = [[0 for col in range(width)] for row in range(canvasFloor)]
 ```

-- create a global variables for `width`, `height`, and `canvasFloor`, which will determine the range of keys which can be toggled
+- we create a global variables for `width`, `height`, and `canvasFloor`, which will determine the range of keys which can be toggled
-- assign `canvasFloor` to the height of the grid, excepting the last two rows
+- we assign `canvasFloor` to the height of the grid, excepting the last two rows
-- announce the grid has been connected to the `connectGrid` function, which tracks whether to start our `play` timer
+- we announce the grid has been connected to the class's `connectGrid` function, which tracks whether to start our `play` timer
-- if this is a first-time connection, create a new array called `step` that can hold step data for every row besides the last two
+- if this is a first-time connection, we create a new array called `step` that can hold step data for every row besides the last two

 On key input we'll look for key-down events in every row besides the last two, log their state, and draw the LED display: